1vanchuck/party-legend-terms.github.io-/Terms_and_Conditions.md

 - We are not liable for lost profits, data, or goodwill
 - Our total liability shall not exceed the amount you paid for the App in the past 12 months

-### Gaming Content Disclaimer
+### Content Disclaimer
 - The App is designed for entertainment purposes only
-- Role descriptions are fictional and for comedic effect
+- Text-based role descriptions are fictional and for comedic effect
 - We are not responsible for how users interpret or perform roles
-- Users are responsible for ensuring gameplay is appropriate for their audience
+- Users are responsible for ensuring gameplay is appropriate for their audience and environment
+- Mature content is intended for adult audiences (17+) and may contain offensive material
+- We do not endorse or promote any activities depicted in text-based role descriptions
+- **All content is text-only** - no explicit images, videos, or audio

 ---

+## 11. Mature Content Warning

+### For Users 17+

+By downloading and using this App, you acknowledge that:
+- You are at least 17 years old
+- You consent to viewing text-based mature content
+- Content may include adult humor, suggestive themes, and mature topics
+- You will not share the App or its content with minors
+- You are responsible for ensuring gameplay is appropriate for your environment

+### Text-Based Content Only

+**Important Clarification:**
+- All mature content is presented as **text descriptions only**
+- The App contains **NO explicit images, videos, or audio**
+- Role descriptions may reference adult situations but are text-based comedy scenarios
+- Content is designed for entertainment among consenting adults

+### User Responsibility
+- Do not use the App in the presence of minors (under 17)
+- Ensure all players consent to mature content before starting gameplay
+- Mature content is intended for private entertainment among consenting adults (17+)
+- Users are responsible for determining if content is appropriate for their specific social situation

+---

-## 11. Updates & Changes
+## 12. Updates & Changes

 ### App Updates
 - We may release updates to improve functionality, add features, or fix bugs